nobejs/access/_docs/APIs.md

-#### Current Constraints
+#### Current Limitations

 1. There is no way to disable any API yet
 2. Test Case Coverage (Jest) is not 100%
-3. It is being developed to fit multiple use-cases
+3. It is being developed to fit multiple use-cases.
+So, in places it might feel "weird".

 ### Register